RichardSlater/AutoMapperWithAutofac/README.md

 # Configuring AutoMapper to fulfil ITypeConverter<,> constructor dependecies with Autofac

 First time working with Autofac to inject AutoMapper's `IMapper` interface into classes that have a object mapping requirement.
-I have made some progress getting the various dependencies added to AutoMapper's register using Assembly Scanning:
+I have made some progress, [with a little help][so-33980760], getting the various dependencies added to AutoMapper's register using Assembly Scanning:

 <!-- language: lang-cs -->